By Erica Romkema

 A week or so into my stay, I hopped off the tractor for an impromptu meet-and-greet with the next-door neighbors on a rainy afternoon, and was left alone with the mother and grandmother while Frederic and the uncle went to look at some firewood.
 The women spoke almost no English, and my French was yet tentative and clumsy, but how gracious we all were to each other!
 I had heard so much, here and there, about the French disliking Americans.
 But here in Dordogne I felt warmly welcomed, as friends of friends – invited into a place of green and sunshine, of rain and golden-white castles, of horses and bright open doors.

 Author bio: Erica Romkema grew up on hobby farms in the heartland of the United States.
 She enjoys working in the dirt and writing about food, farms, and nature.
-You can visit her blog at www.kindsofhoney.wordpress.com.
+She write a blog called Kinds of Honey.